-Your offer has been accepted on your dream home and you were pre-approved for a mortgage.
+The offer for your dreamhouse has been accepted and you are now pre-approved for homeowner loans.
 Now it’s just a little more paperwork until you’re hosting your first BBQ, right?
 Not necessarily.
 Even one slip-up before closing can cause stressful delays.
 Watch out for common stumbling blocks that can stall your closing by following these six tips:

 1. Avoid a big purchase or a new credit card